secretGeek/ok-bash/README.md

 You can try out the included `.ok` file by navigating to `~/path/to/ok-bash` and type `ok`.
 Explore some of the options.

 Next you can create your own `.ok` file.
-Navigate to the folder where you want to store it, and run for example:
+Navigate to any folder where you want to use `ok`, and run for example:

     echo '# My first ok-command'>>.ok
     echo 'echo "Hi $USER, the time when pressed enter was $(date "+%H:%M:%S")"'>>.ok

 The first line adds a "heading" to the `.ok` file, which is nice to keep the file organized.
 I used append redirect (`>>.ok`) to append a line to the `.ok` file.
 When the file doesn't exist, it's created.

 Also, I use single quotes `'`, so no funny things happen to the string, before it ends up in your `.ok` file.
 This way, `$USER` and `$(date...)` are evaluated when the `ok` command is run, not when you add the line to the `.ok` file.